back

 What Are the Different Types of Student Loans?

-A student loan is a type of loan that current or prospective students can use to pay for costs associated with post-secondary education.
+A student loan is a financing option that current or prospective students can use to pay for costs associated with post-secondary education.

-Students can use student loans on qualified educational expenses such as tuition, room and board, books, supplies, etc. However, certain financial institutions also allow students to use their loan money on non-school-related purchases.
+Students can use student loans for qualified educational expenses such as tuition, room and board, books, and supplies.
+However, certain private lending institutions also allow students to use their loan money for non-school-related purchases.

 There are two distinct types of student loans available: